Bug report #8395

 - sometimes discarded when saving

 - sometimes are saved, but a previous saved cut disappear

 before savinga previous vanished cut shows again

-#8 Updated by Matthias Kuhn over 6 years ago
+#8 Updated by Matthias Kuhn about 7 years ago

 Sounds good to me.
 Are you thinking about using two rubberbands with two distinct colors for that, one being always a temporary line with two nodes?

 Another solution would be to add the possiblity to mark a point in the rubberband as "dangling/uncommitted" and change the rubberband paint method accordingly.

-#10 Updated by Denis Rouzaud over 6 years ago
+#10 Updated by Denis Rouzaud about 7 years ago

 I would have some time to do this, but we would have to discuss it first.